jinkerry/JacocoAntDemo/README.md

 Note:
-You must create a folder under the root, named 'junit-report'.
+You must create a folder under the root of project, named 'junit_report'.
 Good luck.